polyphemus11/automagic/README.md

 Scavenger
 ===========
-Scavenger is a script that automate dig queries to transfer content over DNS.
+Scavenger is a script that automates dig queries to transfer content over DNS.
 Run Scavenger -h to view the help file.